kineticstoolkit/kineticstoolkit_doc/src/python_numbers.md

 This section explains the difference between classes of numbers (integers, floats and complex numbers), and shows the exponentiation (`**`) arithmetic operation.
 :::

-From the beginning, we referred to numbers simply as "numbers".
+Up to now, we referred to numbers simply as "numbers".
 In reality, numbers belong to different sets.
 Python provides three sets of numbers:

 - Integer numbers: `int`
 - Real numbers: `float`